paralevel/safari-always-right-tab/README.md

+# Always right of current tab in Safari

-# Always position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26
+Always position new tabs to the immediate right of the current tab in Safari on macOS Tahoe 26

 <br>